hometownjlu/nomogram/README.md

 Match mturk with goba with state, first name, last name letter.
 Then do stringdist to see if I can get a few more matches.
 Then start hand searching.

+Match everything to NPPES
+GOBA to NPPES - 742 matches
+CU applicants to NPPES - 418 matches output_results_of_NPPES_API - 153 matches

 Questions:
 Data Sources of who is a resident:
 1)  Web sites I gathered data from web sites that list residents and that seems old and outdated.
 CU itself had data from 4 years ago with DLG's class.
 UGGGGH.
 I thought this would work better.